backstage/backstage/beps/0009-cli-modularization/README.md

 implementation.
 -->

 A new core for the Backstage CLI that enables modularization of the CLI.
-This should build off of the existing new backend system, leveraging its API wherever possible to reduce duplication of work and confusion around API shape.
-Some services will need to be adjusted to fit into the new CLI system, and others will need to be added to support newer workflows.
+This will be built as a new system, taking the best of the frontend and the backend systems and applying it for a CLI.
+Neither the frontend system or the backend system are wholly fit for this role as they're specializing in different run-times and focusing on different levels of abstractions.

 Performance will also need to be prioritized as slow initialization times for the backend are noticeable once, slow CLI initialization will be consistently noticed whenever commands are run.
+Lazy loading of key dependencies will be a substantial part of this effort.

 A new declarative installation method for plugins to be added to the CLI.
 Inspired by `Rushstack`'s [`rush-plugins` architecture](https://rushjs.io/pages/maintainer/using_rush_plugins/), users will define a new `cli-config.yaml` file with a map of profile names to plugin names and entry points.
-To solve the problem of peer dependencies and dependency management in general for the CLI, we propose creating a new `packages/cli` package that holds a `package.json` with the installed plugins.
+To solve the problem of peer dependencies and dependency management in general for the CLI, we propose creating a new Backstage type `cli-profile` package that holds a `package.json` and a [lockfile](https://github.com/lirantal/nodejs-cli-apps-best-practices?tab=readme-ov-file#22-use-the-shrinkwrap-luke) with the installed plugins.
 This package will not have any Typescript code nor executables and will simply define the dependencies needed for your modular CLI.
+With the shrink wrap file, installs will also be repeatable.

 ## Design Details